EuroAssembler Index Manual Download Source Macros

 Macroinstructions Procedure and EndProcedure hide the prologue and epilogue of standard call calling convention , where the arguments are pushed backwards and they are removed by the called procedure.

 Although fastcall or System V convention are used almost exclusively in the realm of 64bit programming, more effective macros from this library can be preferred for writing private procedures, which are not supposed to be invoked from 3rd party programs or as OS callbacks.
 StdCall does not bother with stack alignment or shadow space.
-It is the job of invoked private procedure to align the stack at the moment whenever is's needed, to allocate local stack variables with macros LocalVar, ClearLocalVar and to save used registers with macro Uses on its own account.
+It is the job of invoked private procedure to align the stack at the moment whenever it's needed, to allocate local stack variables with macros LocalVar, ClearLocalVar and to save used registers with macro Uses on its own account.

 Macroinstructions in this library comunicate at assembly time through the preprocessing %variables %LvSize_ProcName (total size of all local stack-variables), %ArgC_ProcName (number of procedure parameters) and %Uses_ProcName (the list of used calee-saved registers).